How to Standardize Project Documentation on SharePoint

 Free Template Document Library

-2. Searching Project Documents in SharePoint
+2. Searching Project Documents

 3. Tracking Project Documents in SharePoint

-You can add an email alert to any file in your SharePoint document library.
-Imagine the content for the homepage of your new website is finalized and approved.
-You want to make sure no one changes this content as it forms the basis of design.
+You can add an email alert to any file in your SharePoint document library to track documents.
+For example, if the homepage content of your new website is finalized and approved, you can ensure no one modifies it.
+First, select the relevant document and click ‘files’ from the editing menu at the top of the project site.

 Get a Free SharePoint Project Management Template